 Punto Antico (antique stitch) is a type of Italian drawn-thread work similar to Hardanger that usually is worked on evenweave fabric.
 I first encountered the technique when a cyber friend in Italy sent me an issue of the Italian needlework magazine Rakam containing not only a how-to section on working Punto Antico in several colors but also photographs of table runners worked in ecru on ecru (I preferred the latter, monochromatic version).
 Intrigued, I ordered a subscription.

 The characteristic geometric motifs of Punto Antico are believed to have arisen from the centuries-long Arab domination of Sicily.
-The term “Punto Antico,” however, first appeared early in the twentieth century to describe counted-thread embroidery worked using a particular suite of stitches (see “Punto Antico Stitches” at the end of the article.
+The term “Punto Antico,” however, first appeared early in the twentieth century to describe counted-thread embroidery worked using a particular suite of stitches (see “Punto Antico Stitches” below.)

 Today, Punto Antico, often combined with Punto Tagliato (cutwork), typically is worked on 36- or 38-count linen, using size 8 pearl cotton for the solid designs and size 12 for the openwork.
 Unlike those of Hardanger, the openwork shapes of Punto Antico are outlined in either double running stitch or backstitch, and then the center of each shape is cut diagonally to form an X from corner to corner.
 The resulting flaps are folded to the back of the fabric and secured with Punto Cordoncino (cord or overcast stitch) worked over the top and enclosing the double running stitch outlining the open area; the excess fabric is then cut away.